raganwald/raganwald.github.com/_posts/2018-08-30-a-flock-of-mockingbirds.md

 [mock]: http://www.amazon.com/gp/product/B00A1P096Y/ref=as_li_ss_tl?ie=UTF8&camp=1789&creative=390957&creativeASIN=B00A1P096Y&linkCode=as2&tag=raganwald001-20

-There are an infinite number of combinators, but in this article we will focus on the *mockingbird*, also called the `M` combinator, or sometimes the ω or "little omega."[^little-omega]
+There are an infinite number of combinators, but

+---

 ### a recursive function